-We seek to embed equality and equity of access, opportunity and outcomes for all members of our school community, within all aspects of school life.
+We seek to embed equality of access, opportunity and outcomes for all members of our school community, within all aspects of school life.

-Our vision statement about Equality, Diversity, Equity and Inclusion
+Our vision statement about Equality

-Alfriston School aims to foster warm, welcoming and respectful environments, which allows us to question and challenge discrimination and inequality, resolve conflicts peacefully and work and learn free from harassment and violence.
+Alfriston School aims to foster warm, welcoming and respectful environments, which allow us to question and challenge discrimination and inequality, resolve conflicts peacefully and work and learn free from harassment and violence.

-We recognise that there are similarities and differences between individuals and groups.
-However, we will strive to ensure that our differences do not become barriers to participation, access and learning.
-In addition, we will create equitable and inclusive processes and practices, where the varying needs of all individuals and groups are identified and met.

-We therefore cannot achieve equity for all by treating everyone the same.
+We recognise that there are similarities and differences between individuals and groups but we will strive to ensure that our differences do not become barriers to participation, access and learning and to create inclusive processes and practices, where the varying needs of individuals and groups are identified and met.
+We therefore cannot achieve equality for all by treating everyone the same.

-In respect of diversity and inclusion, we will build on our similarities and seek enrichment from our differences and promote understanding and learning between and towards others to create cohesive communities.
+We will build on our similarities and seek enrichment from our differences and so promote understanding and learning between and towards others to create cohesive communities.